-Our building wants to create storage spaces to sell or rent to residents—what should we think about?
+Our building wants to create storage spaces to sell or rent to residents—what do we need to know?

-“If you have additional space in your building or would like to provide dedicated storage for residents, this type of amenity can be both a selling point for your building and a way to maximize revenue,” says Steven Wagner, a real estate attorney at the Manhattan law firm Wagner, Berkow & Brandt who represents co-op and condo boards and owners.
+“If you have additional space in your building or would like to provide dedicated storage for residents, this type of amenity can be both a selling point for your building and a way to maximize revenue,” says Steven Wagner, a partner at Adam Leitman Bailey, P.C.,who represents co-op and condo boards and owners.

 First, you will need to identify a place that can be used for storage.
 If the area is being used for any other purpose, you will need to terminate that use and establish how you plan to charge residents for using the space.
 The board will be responsible for drawing up agreements with owners or shareholders for the use of this new amenity.

 Finding a location to use as storage space

 You may have already identified the place you plan to use as a storage area.
 However, keep in mind that there are safety requirements—for example you can't store property in a boiler room.
 Wagner says you should also check the Certificate of Occupancy to make sure the use of the area you have in mind isn’t designated for another purpose.

 As an example, Wagner says a board was recently issued with violations because their storage area was, in fact, a group of doctors’ offices.
 “The offices were not rented out and the owner of the apartments repurposed them as storage space.
 However, there were no sprinklers and the Certificate of Occupancy stated the rooms were to be used as medical offices,” he says.
 When an inspection was made, the condo building was fined.